Overview of Changes

 This transformation represents a significant modernisation of India’s payment infrastructure, making cheque processing more efficient and customer-friendly while maintaining the security and reliability of the banking system.

-- RBI Relaxation in Current and Cash Credit Norms: A Game-Changer for Business FinanceThe RBI’s December 2025 amendments fundamentally reshape business financing by removing restrictions on cash credit accounts and raising current account thresholds to Rs 10 crore.
+- Big Relief for Businesses: RBI Relaxes Current Account Norms; Major Changes Effective April 2026The RBI’s December 2025 amendments fundamentally reshape business financing by removing restrictions on cash credit accounts and raising current account thresholds to Rs 10 crore.
 These relaxations in current and cash credit norms enhance working capital accessibility, enabling businesses to optimize liquidity management and reduce operational financing costs significantly.

-- RBI’s New Minimum Balance Rule effective from Dec 10, 2025: Everything You Need to KnowThe Reserve Bank of India’s updated minimum balance framework, effective December 10, 2025, reduces penalties to ₹200 maximum and introduces flexible thresholds.
+- One Rule for All: How RBI’s Standardized Minimum Balance Will Change Your Banking in 2026The Reserve Bank of India’s updated minimum balance framework, effective December 10, 2025, reduces penalties to ₹200 maximum and introduces flexible thresholds.
 Urban savings accounts require ₹500 minimum, rural accounts ₹200, while zero balance BSBD accounts eliminate requirements entirely, promoting financial inclusion across India’s banking sector.

 Your article helped me a lot, is there any more related content?
 Thanks!